AndrewAndreevich/XR/_pages/about.md

 During the course there will be 4 check points, these are:

 ###### 01 - Introductory part
-on which we will analyze the specifics of your chosen direction within the XR industry.
+There we will analyze the specifics of your chosen direction within the XR industry.
 Let's look at where and how, as well as master the basic software tools.

 ###### 02 - Basic training
 Over the course of a series of lessons, we will go through basic concepts and techniques that will help us in working on the project.